wwarthen/RomWBW/Source/Doc/UserGuide.md

 # UNA Hardware BIOS

 John Coffman has produced a new generation of hardware BIOS called UNA.
-The standard RomWBW distribution includes it's own hardware BIOS.
+The standard RomWBW distribution includes its own hardware BIOS.
 However, RomWBW can alternatively be constructed with UNA as the hardware BIOS portion of the ROM.
 If you wish to use the UNA variant of RomWBW, then just program your ROM with the ROM image